beginning of content

 Some new treatments for epilepsy are being studied.
 These include:

-Keeping a seizure diary can help you track how well your epilepsy is being managed and help you find your triggers.
-Your doctor may also help you develop an epilepsy management plan which can be useful by your school, employer, and other health professionals.
+Keeping a seizure diary can help you track how well your epilepsy is being managed and help you identify any triggers.
+Your doctor can also help you develop an epilepsy management plan, which can be useful to your school, employer, and other health professionals.

-It's important to work with your doctor to get the best control over your seizures, especially if you are planning on becoming pregnant.
+It's important to work with your doctor to get the best control over your seizures, especially if you are planning a pregnancy.

-Ask your doctor if it is safe for you to drive or do other high-risk activities like operating heavy machinery.
-Depending on the type of epilepsy they have, most people will be able to return to driving after being seizure-free for 6 months.
+Ask your doctor if it is safe for you to drive or do other high-risk activities such as operating heavy machinery or swimming.
+Depending on the type of epilepsy you have, most people are able to return to driving after being seizure-free for 6 months.

 Can epilepsy be prevented?

-You can help prevent seizures by taking your medication and avoiding triggers.
-Triggers often include:
+You can help prevent seizures by taking your medicine as prescribed and avoiding triggers.

 Complications of epilepsy